SandSnip3r/Hyperbot/documents/build.md

 Since ClientManager must be run on Windows, we must also build it in Windows.
 Below I will outline the steps to build ClientManager on Windows using Ubuntu24 in WSL 1 (primarily for the bash command line).

 1. Install Visual Studio Community 2022.
-We will use CMake and VCPkg from this install.
+We will use CMake and vcpkg from this install.

 _Note: Visual Studio version probably does not matter much.
 It might be possible to use a newer one if it exists._